skilesare/droute/pm/user_stories_droute.md

 Status: Started

+38. AA DepDev IWT query the service for my subscriptionID or subscriptionUserID and get back a report on how that subscription was handled STI can audit my application

 # Completed user stories

 2. AA DepDev IWT subscribe to events of another app STI can trigger processing in my app based on that information.